Captricity/java-captools/README.md

 public JSONArray showDocuments() throws Exception {...}
 ```

-* Returns a JSONArray of Documents (master templates) that exist in your account.
+* Returns a JSONArray of the Documents (master templates) that exist in your account.
-* Parameters
+* Parameters:
   - *None*

 ### Dependencies